developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 A given device might have a limited number of SIM card slots.
 An attempt to configure the WWAN adapter to use an unsupported SIM card slot results in an error.
 A given device might support a given SIM car slot, but that SIM car slot might not contain a SIM card.
 An attempt to configure the WWAN adapter to use a supported but unpopulated SIM card slot results in an error.

-- When a value of ***Slot 1*** is chosen, the WWAN adapter attempts to use the SIM card slot designated as Slot 1.
+-***Slot 1***- the WWAN adapter attempts to use the SIM card slot designated as Slot 1.

-- When a value of ***Slot 2*** is chosen, the WWAN adapter attempts to use the SIM card slot designated as Slot 2.
+-***Slot 2***- the WWAN adapter attempts to use the SIM card slot designated as Slot 2.

-- When a value of ***Slot 3*** is chosen, the WWAN adapter attempts to use the SIM card slot designated as Slot 3.
+-***Slot 3***- the WWAN adapter attempts to use the SIM card slot designated as Slot 3.

-- When a value of ***Slot 4*** is chosen, the WWAN adapter attempts to use the SIM card slot designated as Slot 4.
+-***Slot 4***- the WWAN adapter attempts to use the SIM card slot designated as Slot 4.

 ### Data Limit State
 Used to configure whether a limit should be imposed on the amount of WWAN data used, such as to cap telecom expenses.

-- When a value of ***Enable and set default limit*** is chosen, a default limit is imposed on the amount of WWAN data that can be used.
+-***Enable and set default limit***- a default limit is imposed on the amount of WWAN data that can be used.

-- When a value of ***Enable and set custom limit*** is chosen, a custom limit is imposed on the amount of WWAN data that can be used and the additional Managed Configuration *Wireless WAN Configuration - Data Limit State Custom Limit* MUST be provided to specify the desired custom limit.
+-***Enable and set custom limit***- a custom limit is imposed on the amount of WWAN data that can be used and the additional Managed Configuration *Wireless WAN Configuration - Data Limit State Custom Limit* MUST be provided to specify the desired custom limit.

-- When a value of ***Disable*** is chosen, no limit is imposed on the amount of WWAN data that can be used.
+-***Disable***- no limit is imposed on the amount of WWAN data that can be used.

 ### Data Limit State Custom Limit
 Used to configure a custom limit that should be imposed on the amount of WWAN data used, such as to cap telecom expenses, and should be specified only if the value ***Enable and set custom limit*** is chosen for the Managed Configuration *Wireless WAN Configuration - Data Limit State*.